tommy707/cooking-website/README.md

 # cooking-website
-this is a website for cooking
+I will be making a simple website for recipes using everything I have learned thus far from the odin project.